GatorEducator/advisagator/README.md

 <!-- [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat)](#contributors) -->
 [![made-with-python](https://img.shields.io/badge/Made%20with-Python-blue.svg)](https://www.python.org/)

-## A planning Tool or communicate your 4 year plan with your advisers.
+## A planning Tool or communicate your 4 year plan with your advisers

 Advisagator allows you to download a 4 year plan template to be filled out by you and then uploaded back up.
 The tool automatically adds your name to start of the